lydell/LinkHints/CONTRIBUTING.md

 - [Prettier] for automatic code formatting.
 - [Sucrase] for compiling TypeScript type annotation and JSX.
 - [Preact] for easily making the options UI and the website.
-- [WebExtension Polyfill] for using the `browser` API both in Chrome and Firefox.

 ## File overview